pquentin/blog/content/2017-04-27_asyncio_ram.md

 It conveys our intent more clearly and prevents bugs.
 (Indeed, [decoupling acquire and release is only a recipe for failure anyways](http://web.stanford.edu/~engler/deviant-sosp-01.pdf).)
-To add one more level of safety, we'll use a `BoundedSemaphore` that ensure that we can never call `release()` more than `await acquire()`.
+To add one more level of safety, we'll use a `BoundedSemaphore` that ensures that we can never call `release()` more than `await acquire()`.

 Let's see a full example now.
 We have this initial code: